urql-graphql/urql/docs/graphcache/custom-updates.md

 If we know what result a mutation may return, why wait for the GraphQL API to fulfill our mutations?
 The _Optimistic Updates_ configuration allows us to set up "temporary" results for mutations, which will be applied immediately.
 This is a great solution to reduce the waiting time for the user.

+> Note that an optimistic response is meant to be a temporary update to an entity until the server responds to your mutation.
+> This means that what you return here should reflect the shape of what the server would return.

 This technique is often used with one-off mutations that are assumed to succeed, like starring a repository, or liking a tweet.
 In such cases it's often desirable to make the interaction feel